 Financial Assistance to Pay Arts Vendor Booth Fees

 Email firstname.lastname@example.org to get an application.

 Business Knowledge Workshops

-As part of the program, we provide financial and business training including technical assistance in setting up your business as a legal entity, education in valuing and selling arts/crafts in the internet age, emphasizing expansion, accounting, writing business plans and artist statements, understanding the marketplace and overcoming marketplace fears, and understanding the need for growth in both traditional and contemporary arts.
+As part of the program, we provide financial and business training.
+This includes technical assistance on setting up your business as a legal entity.
+We also provide training on the value of selling art in the internet age.
+We emphasize expansion, accounting, writing business plans and artist statements, understanding the marketplace, and overcoming marketplace fears.
 Please click here for Part One of our online resource series.

 Arts Business Mentors & Mentees

 The N.A.T.I.V.E.
-Project will provide the artist or artisan who is at the beginning of his or her career with an arts business mentor.
+Project provides emerging artists with an arts business mentor.
 Program mentees will participate in N.A.T.I.V.E.
 Project small business development programming.
-The artist & artisan mentor may be any individual who is further along in the development of their arts and crafts business than the mentee, whom the mentee respects, and whose mutual relationship will benefit both in program defined ways.
+The artisan mentor may be any individual who is further along in the development of their arts and crafts business than the mentee, whom the mentee respects, and whose mutual relationship will benefit both people in program defined ways.
 Please click here to learn more.

 For more information: